 Paul lays out the qualifications for a widow in the church to be put "on the list."
-We do not know what "the list" is exactly but many scholars believe that it was a benevolence list of widows that the church helped on a regular basis (like in Acts 6:1).
-Some say this is where the practice of having nuns began but there is no support anywhere in Scripture for this.
+We do not know what "the list" is exactly but many scholars believe that it was a benevolence list containing the names of widows that the church helped on a regular basis (like in Acts 6:1).
+Some say this is where the practice of having nuns began, but there is no support anywhere in Scripture for this idea.

-In any event, there was a benevolence list and there was a question as to who should be on it.
+In any event, there was a benevolence list and there was a question as to the women it should include.
 Paul clarifies this in his instructions to Timothy:

-- She must be at least sixty years old.
+- She must be widowed and at least 60 years old.

 - The wife of one man.
 This does not mean married only once.
 She could have been widowed twice or divorced and remarried with her second husband dead.
 The point is the same here as in the instructions for elders.
 She was a "one-man woman."
-She was faithful to her husband.
+In other words, she was a faithful wife.

-- Be of good reputation for doing good and serving others.
+- She had a reputation for doing good and serving others.

-- She must have brought up her own children, not abandoning this to others.
+- She brought up her own children, not abandoning this task to others.

-- She must have been benevolent herself towards others in distress.
+- She was known to be benevolent towards others in distress.